 The lightning caused Kiwah Fire, was detected at approximately 5:30 p.m. on July 17, 2018.
-Fire managers estimate size at 15,437 acres.
+Fire managers estimate size at 14,603 acres.
 The fire is burning in a mixed conifer forest on the Middle Fork Ranger District and is being allowed to play, as nearly as possible, its natural ecological role in the environment while providing for firefighter and public safety.
 The fire is located in steep, inaccessible terrain northwest of Indian Creek Guard Station within the Indian Creek drainage in the Frank Church River of No Return Wilderness.
-Yesterday, fire activity was primarily on the north and west sides of the fire.
-Fire activity on the east side of the fire around Battle Axe Mountain has had little movement in the last three days.
-Fire managers continue to monitor progress on the east side of the fire by lookouts.
-The potential remains high for the fire to continue to grow, as there are many actively burning areas within the fire perimeter.

-The Central Idaho Dispatch Zone is at EXTREME Fire Danger.
+The Central Idaho Dispatch Zone is at HIGH Fire Danger.

 |Current as of|

 |Date of Origin||Wednesday July 18th, 2018 approx. 05:30 PM|

 |Location||49 Nautical Miles NW from Challis, ID|